-Think needle in a hay stack.
-If I suspect a client’s dog of exhibiting painhaviour, I obverse the dog closely in a relaxed environment and note anything I see.
+Think needle in a haystack.
+If I suspect a client’s dog of exhibiting painhaviour, I observe the dog closely in a relaxed environment and note anything I see.
 This could be simple things like weight distribution on all four legs, quality of the coat over an area of the body, breath rate change if I touch the dog somewhere.
 I am not diagnosing the issue, merely giving hard facts of what I see which could help the vet to locate the problem.

 If your dog goes on painkillers, does the behaviour change?

 You would be amazed at how many dogs have behaviour changes due to pain issues, it is my number one ‘go to’ if I see a dog with aggression or behaviour I can’t link to an external cause.
 So I am starting a campaign, let’s get the term painhaviour out there and save our dogs from needlessly suffering discomfort in silence.